SizeCredit/size-solidity/README.md

 - Taking a collateralized loan decreases the borrower CR
 - The user cannot withdraw more than their deposits
 - If the loan is liquidatable, the liquidation should not revert
-- When a user self liquidates a SOL, it will improve the collateralization ratio of other SOLs.
-This is because self liquidating decreases the FOL's faceValue, so it decreases all SOL's debt
+- When a user self liquidates a CreditPosition, it will improve the collateralization ratio of other CreditPosition.
+This is because self liquidating decreases the DebtPosition's faceValue, so it decreases all CreditPosition's assigned collateral

 ## Known limitations